-How to talk about mental health at work?
+Talking about mental health at work

-How to talk about mental health at work?
+Talking about mental health at work matters

-It took me a while to pluck up the courage, or maybe I had just gotten myself to a stage where I couldn’t deny that I needed help.
-Either way, one day I knocked on the glass door of my boss’ office, and without letting her talk, announced my pre-prepared speech like a child at the school play:
+It took me a while to pluck up the courage to talk about mental health at work, or maybe I had just gotten myself to a stage where I couldn’t deny that I needed help.
+Either way, one day, I knocked on the glass door of my boss’ office and without letting her talk, announced my pre-prepared speech like a child at the school play:

 It felt as if I’d ripped off the plaster on my pride.
-I hated admitting to my boss I was weak.
-That could not keep up with the pace or that I was somehow an overly sensitive cry-baby.
+I hated admitting to my boss I was weak (not that having a mental health issue is a weakness).
+That could not keep up with the pace or that I was somehow an overly sensitive crybaby.
 All this ruminating and all I was doing was placing my expectations of her judgments at the forefront of my decision.
-You know the thing is I didn’t know her experience or exposure to mental health issues.
+You know, the thing is, I didn’t know her experience or exposure to mental health issues.

-Leaving her office, I felt I had taken significant action in regaining control back from my anxiety by not lying to my boss about my mental health.
-I had built a concrete step I could point at and say “look, this is me minding myself because I deserve it.”
+Leaving her office, I felt I had taken significant action to regain control back from my anxiety by not lying to my boss about my mental health.
+I had built a concrete step I could point at and say, “look, this is me minding myself because I deserve it.”
 That was a big deal for me.

 “Depression and anxiety have a significant economic impact; the estimated cost to the global economy is US$ 1 trillion per year in lost productivity.”